matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 Hallucinatory Monster	a plain gold ring
 Hallucinatory Monster	a plastic surgeon
 Hallucinatory Monster	a praying mantis
+Hallucinatory Monster	a squee
-Hallucinatory Monster	a team of Caballists Hallucinatory Monster	a tree full of monkeys on nitrous oxide Hallucinatory Monster	a vision of Ragnarök Hallucinatory Monster	a winged serpent
+Hallucinatory Monster	a team of Caballists Hallucinatory Monster	a tree full of monkeys on nitrous oxide Hallucinatory Monster	a vision of Ragnarök Hallucinatory Monster	a whark
+Hallucinatory Monster	a winged serpent
+Hallucinatory Monster	a ytram
 Hallucinatory Monster	aardvark
 Hallucinatory Monster	absurd pop-culture reference Hallucinatory Monster	abyss